gabe-harris-modernfold/PathfindersJourney/AI/Cascade.md

 - Each resource has specific seasonal abundance patterns

 Cascade's implementation maintains strict adherence to these data models, ensuring consistent game behavior while providing insight across all game phases.

-Important Restrictions

-All tests are made in the @tests directory
-No mocking tests
-do not run or build the application do not execute git commands
-Minimise starting and stopping the npm server do not create new files do not create new css styles work with the existing design use exisinting componets do not run tests minial descricptions of work performed back to the user maintain consistancy when naming